 Some people enjoy writing for the sake of it whilst others want to develop and improve.
 If you fall into the latter category then read this.
-A creative writing lecturer and novelist with her book The Dark Light out now, Julia Bell is one of the UK’s foremost authorities on creative writing.
+Novelist, creative writing lecturer, author of the best selling The Creative Writing Coursebook, Julia Bell is one of the UK’s foremost authorities on creative writing.
 Here, she shares with us the top ten pieces of advice she gives her students at the start of each year.

 Sometimes as a teacher you feel like you’re trapped in a groundhog day, repeating the same pieces of advice every year, just to a different cohort of students, although as I get older and more forgetful perhaps I’m just repeating myself and students are being too polite to call me on it.